How Murray Saved Christmas: Reception

 The special received 3.57 million viewers and a 0.9/3 rating/share.

 How Murray Saved Christmas received mixed reviews from critics.
 The review-aggregation website Rotten Tomatoes gives the special a score of 50% based on reviews from 6 critics, with an average score of 3.7/10.
-The review-aggregation website Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, calculated a score of 60 out of 100 based on 4 reviews, indicating "mixed or average reviews".
+The review-aggregation website Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, calculated a score of 60 out of 100 based on 4 reviews, indicating "mixed or average" reviews.

-Patrick Kevin Day of the Los Angeles Times gave the special a positive review, saying "It's the kind of special that harried parents may want to turn on for their own tired parents to help babysit the kids.
-They'll enjoy the extended tribute to milkmen."
-Robert Bianco of USA Today gave the special a positive review, saying "The very multicultural Murray is one of those rare holiday specials the entire family can enjoy for years to come."
+Patrick Kevin Day of the Los Angeles Times gave the special a positive review: "It's the kind of special that harried parents may want to turn on for their own tired parents to help babysit the kids.
+They'll enjoy the extended tribute to milkmen".
+Robert Bianco of USA Today gave the special a positive review: "The very multicultural Murray is one of those rare holiday specials the entire family can enjoy for years to come".

 Brian Lowry of Variety gave the special credit for delivering on its "snarky promise" by bringing the Simpsons' style to Christmas specials:

-Playfully irreverent ... and clearly pitched to tickle adults along with kids, Murray features such moments as a sprightly elf ditty with the lyrics: "We never miss a day of work, 'cause we don't have health insurance."
+Playfully irreverent ... and clearly pitched to tickle adults along with kids, Murray features such moments as a sprightly elf ditty with the lyrics: "We never miss a day of work, 'cause we don't have health insurance".
 Nor are the tots likely to get throwaway gags like a store named Salvador's Dollies.

-Nevertheless, Lowry gave the special a negative review, stating that "at the risk of sounding like a Grinch, while Murray gets the sleigh off the ground, How Murray Saved Christmas doesn't manage to stay airborne."
+Nevertheless, Lowry gave the special a negative review, stating that "at the risk of sounding like a Grinch, while Murray gets the sleigh off the ground, How Murray Saved Christmas doesn't manage to stay airborne".
 Erik Adams of The A.V.
-Club gave the special a C+, saying "Sentiment- and story-wise, How Murray Saved Christmas is all over the place, but its joke-telling abilities live up to the shiniest lines on its creators' resumes."
+Club gave the special a C+, saying: "Sentiment- and story-wise, How Murray Saved Christmas is all over the place, but its joke-telling abilities live up to the shiniest lines on its creators' resumes".